bright/new-www/content/blog/building-solutions-not-just-software-the-story-of-maciek’s-career.md

 <div className="image">![After crossing the finish line Ultra-way in 2023 💪](/images/maciej_finish_line.png "After crossing the finish line Ultra-way in 2023 💪")</div>

 <center> After crossing the finish line Ultra-way in 2023 💪 </center>

+## Do you see any similarities between long-distance running and software development?

+Oh yes!
+In both, so many things can happen – **you experience moments of euphoria when everything runs smoothly, and then there are tough crises**.
+But if you push through those difficult moments, you somehow find extra strength, just like your legs do in a long race.

+I think it's **similar when working on a long-term project**.
+There are always dull periods, and that's when some people start looking for other projects.
+Not everyone wants to go through the boring or challenging phases.
+We often justify it by saying we need a change for self-development, and while that might be a rationalization, sometimes we’re simply **chasing the excitement of something new**.

+I believe that if you push through these tough moments, something rewarding and exciting will eventually come – and with it, a deep sense of satisfaction.